replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Fixes a bug where multi-node embedded cluster installations hang indefinitely with the KOTS add-on.
 * Increase the time for displaying the slow loading indicator to two minutes to prevent the admin console from continuously reloading when the internet connection is slow.
 * Removes hardcoded application name on the Troubleshoot page when a community license is used.
-* Fixes a [known issue](/release-notes/rn-app-manager#known-issues-1-95-0) that was introduced in [v1.95.0](/release-notes/rn-app-manager#1950) that causes application upgrades to fail for Helm charts that are deployed using the [native Helm installation](/reference/custom-resource-helmchart#usehelminstall) method.
+* Fixes a known issue that was introduced in v1.95.0 that causes application upgrades to fail for Helm charts that are deployed using the native Helm installation method.
+See the [known issue](/release-notes/rn-app-manager#known-issues-1-95-0) in the v1.95.0 release notes, and see [useHelmInstall](/reference/custom-resource-helmchart#usehelminstall) in the _HelmChart_ reference.

 ## 1.96.1